Slavik739/homepage/README.md

 # Homepage project
 My very own personal website.
-Basically this is just a résumé
+Basically this is just a résumé.

-Focus - pocus